webplatform/docs/dom/Node/nodeName/index.md

 For interoperability between html and xhtml, and for markup re-use in html and xhtml documents user lower-case tag names in your source markup.

 Using lower-case tag names in your source markup also require less keystrokes!

+Read more details on [http://ejohn.org/blog/nodename-case-sensitivity/ nodeName case sensitivity in different browsers.]
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification